Webflow vs Hubspot cms: 2026 comparison

 Webflow:

-- Very intuitive for a designer/integrator, more confusing for a pure marketer
+- Very intuitive for a designer / integrator, more confusing for a pure marketer

 HubSpot CMS:

-CMS feature differences (content models, collections, blog...)
+Differences in CMS features (content models, collections, blog…)

 Both offer a real CMS, but with different approaches.